greg9702/i3wm-configs/README.md

 and i3gaps <br />
 https://github.com/Airblader/i3/wiki/Compiling-&-Installing
-without this, there is problem with memory leak
+without this, there is a memory leak bug

 # i3.config